erikmartinjordan/uptimeSheet/README.md

 5. From the script window: `Edit > Current project's triggers`
 6. Add a time trigger for the script (minute, hour, day)

-The script will fill a sheet with two columns: date of execution and status (1 and 0).
+The script will fill a sheet with two columns: date of execution and website status (1 and 0).

 ## Author